Spr19CS210/PA-Drill-Section-Writeups/PA10-KineticSculpture/README.md

-* The whole assignment will need to be completed by the end of the second week with a demo video, Java source code, and an in-person demonstration of the GUI with your section leader during section the last week of class.
+* The whole assignment will need to be completed by the end of the second week with a demo video, Java source code, and an in-person demonstration of the GUI with your section leader during section either Friday Nov 30th or Monday December 3rd.
+You should be demoing the code you submitted on Wednesday November 28th.

 For the assignment, you will need to do the following: